 The intent of this blog, and I mean this quite sincerely, is for it to be in service to others.
 I won’t write about my traumas looking for sympathy or for validation.
 I’ll write instead with the hope you’ll read it and think, “If he can make it, so can I”, because really, that’s what I want this to be for both of us.
 A little catharsis for me, a little comfort for you.

 You see, I don’t see the world the way a lot of other people do.
 I suspect I never have.
 My field of vision narrowed when I was very young into a nearly singular point.
-And for fuck’s sake that’s a metaphor for those of you concerned about my eye-sight.
+That’s a metaphor for those of you concerned about my eye-sight.
 Just calm down.
 I’ll make one of my early blog posts about people who are so literal they exhaust me.

 Anyway, I went to a therapist one Saturday afternoon because I could tell the things I went through as a kid were starting to haunt me and she opined, “Yes [that moment] is what we call big-T trauma, and [all of the other things you mentioned] are little-t traumas but boy those add up.”
 The big-T trauma is my singular point.
 (Seriously calm down.)